jbbacon/GIRF_PE_Python/README.md

 --direction x --output_folder /path/to/output/folder
 ```

 This will need to be run 3 times for the 3 directions.
+Options for 2D filters applied before Fourier Transform.

 ---